SpacehuhnTech/esp8266_deauther/README.md

 ## How to use it

-First start your ESP8266 by giving it power.
+First start your ESP8266 by plugging it in and giving it power.

 You can use your smartphone if you have a USB OTG cable.
 ![esp8266 deauther with a smartphone](https://raw.githubusercontent.com/spacehuhn/esp8266_deauther/master/screenshots/smartphone_esp_2.jpg)